Karin Maag: Early career

 From 2004 until 2007, Maag served as chief of staff to Wolfgang Schuster in his role as Lord Mayor of Stuttgart.
 She later headed the administration of the State Parliament of Baden-Württemberg from 2007 until 2009.

 Political career

 Maag first became a member of the Bundestag after the 2009 German federal election.
-She is a member of the Health Committee.
-Since 2018, she has been serving as her parliamentary group's spokeswoman on health policy.
+She was a member of the Health Committee.
+From 2018, she served as her parliamentary group's spokeswoman on health policy.

-In addition to her committee assignments, Maag is part of the German-Egyptian Parliamentary Friendship Group, the German-Indian Parliamentary Friendship Group and the German-Russian Parliamentary Friendship Group.
+In addition to her committee assignments, Maag was part of the German-Egyptian Parliamentary Friendship Group, the German-Indian Parliamentary Friendship Group and the German-Russian Parliamentary Friendship Group.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Maag was part of the working group on health policy, led by Hermann Gröhe, Georg Nüßlein and Malu Dreyer.

 In April 2021, Maag announced that she would not stand in that year's federal elections but instead resign from active politics by the end of the parliamentary term.